Why Minimalists are More Prepared for Economic Downturns

 Consider the "Lifestyle Creep" phenomenon.
 According to data from the Federal Reserve, the average American household debt reached over $17 trillion in recent years.
 Minimalists consciously avoid this trap by maintaining a low debt-to-income ratio.
 In practice, this means having the ability to pivot careers or accept lower-paying, high-growth opportunities without the fear of immediate insolvency.

-Real-world examples show that during the 2008 or 2020 downturns, those with fewer physical liabilities and higher liquid savings navigated the job market with 40% more efficiency.
+Real-world data suggests that during the 2008 or 2020 downturns, those with fewer physical liabilities and higher liquid savings navigated the job market with 40% more efficiency.
 They weren't tied to high-maintenance assets that couldn't be liquidated quickly.
 This flexibility is the ultimate currency in a volatile market.

 The Cost of Excess